ArbFin has developed software designed to assist you in identifying numerous arbitrage opportunities, that occur daily, with alert features.

 Smaller exchanges follow the price of larger ones, with a small lag.
 That small lag helps make arbitrage possible.

-Buying on one Bitcoin Exchange, then selling on another Bitcoin exchange, with the view of capitalising on the Bitcoin price difference, carries risk.
 The primary risk in using this method to capitalise on a pricing difference at 2 different exchanges is the risk of the BTC price moving down whilst the BTC is in transit from the exchange where you purchased BTC to the exchange where you intend selling BTC for a small profit.

 With volatility and rapid price movements of the past, this risk is a fairly substantial .
 The price moving upwards will obviously yield a better return.